NOHS Policies And Best Practices

 - Trophies are optional, but clubs are encouraged to offer the same size rosettes as offered for the regular groups.

-- A briefing should be held each morning by the club to refresh club members, judges, and stewards regarding the NOHS procedures.
+- On the day of competition, a briefing should be held each morning by the club to refresh club members, judges, and stewards regarding the NOHS procedures.

 - If an AKC Executive Field Representative is attending your event, the club representative for the NOHS and the Show Chair should work with them at the event to ensure the smooth and orderly operation of the NOHS throughout the day.

 - Group judging for the AKC National Owner‐Handled Series may take place in separate rings from regular group judging.
 It is recommended that the group judging for the AKC National Owner‐Handled Series begin at least thirty minutes prior to regular group judging.
 Judging may be adjusted to prevent any delays or interference with the regular group judging.